carpentries-lab/metagenomics-analysis/_episodes/11-ampliconSequencing.md

 #### ninja_otutable.biom

 This file is our OTU table in biom format.
 An OTU table contains the samples as columns, and OTUs as rows.
-The values in the table are the number of times an OTU was counted within each sample, as well as some corresponding metadata such as the taxonomy assocaited with each OTU.
+The values in the table are the number of times an OTU was counted within each sample, as well as some corresponding metadata such as the taxonomy associated with each OTU.
 When in biom format, the file is not human readable.
 Biom is a way to package a lot of information in a way that doesn't take up too much space.
 If you call `head` on a biom file, the output will look mostly like gibberish.
-What is important is that QIIME and other microbiome softwares use biom files because they are smaller and fast to work with.
+What is important is that QIIME and other microbiome software tools use biom files because they are smaller and fast to work with.
 If you want to put your OTU table in a human-readable format, you have to convert it to a tab-delimited file.
 We will cover how to do this later.

 ## Inspecting an OTU table

-To double check if our OTU picking was successful and to run summary statistics on our OTU table, we can use the `summarize-table` command from `biom`.
+To double-check if our OTU picking was successful and to run summary statistics on our OTU table, we can use the `summarize-table` command from `biom`.
 Biom is a package used by QIIME, and its commands can be used the same way as the QIIME commands.
 The full documentation for biom is here: http://biom-format.org/

 ### Biom summary
 To create a summary file of our OTU table we can use the `biom summarize-table` command: